Tarasenko has goal, 2 assists as Blues beat Avalanche 3-1

 Perron scored a 6-on-5 goal at 5:07, giving the Blues a 2-1 lead with his fifth of the season.
 Standing in the slot, Perron one-timed a pass from Tarasenko on a delayed penalty on Andre Burakovsky for kicking the puck like a soccer ball while playing with a broken stick.

 Tarasenko scored his third goal of the season with 4:54 left in the period.
 Jaden Schwartz fed Tarasenko, who was along the right goal line, and his shot trickled between Grubauer’s pads for a 3-1 lead.
-Tarasenko has a five-game points streak.
+Tarasenko has a five-game points streak and he moved into ninth place on the Blues career scoring list.

 Schenn scored a power-play goal at 10:07 of the first period for a 1-0 St. Louis lead.
 Tarasenko dropped the puck to Vince Dunn, who sent a pass across the ice to Schenn.
 From the top of the circle, Schenn skated into the slot and rifled a shot over the shoulder of Grubauer.